sverneka/tvseg/README.md

 $ python videotextdetect.py
 ```

-Run videotextrecognize.py to read the bounding boxes from pickle files and recognize text from videos and put them into .txt files in VidTextExtraction folder
+Run videotextrecognize.py to read the bounding boxes from pickle files and recognize text from videos and put them into .txt files in the format [frame_number, text], in VidTextExtraction folder
 ```bash
 $ python videotextrecogize.py
 ```